mundalo/mundalo/README.md

 - <a href="https://github.com/Mundal1994/FullStackOpen">FullStack Open course</a>, designed by the University of Helsinki
   - React, modern JavaScript based web programming, Node.js

-Checkout my <a href="https://www.linkedin.com/in/miriam-m-olesen/">LinkedIn</a> for CV and/or contact information

 ## Languages